 This post contains affiliate links and we may earn if you click on them (at no extra cost to you).
 Please read our full disclosure policy here.

 9 Signs Of Hair Damage

-There are many indications of how to tell if hair is damaged, but these top 9 signs are the key ones to look out for:
+There are many ways to tell if your hair is damaged, but these top 9 signs are the key ones to look out for:

 Split ends often feel rough and dry, so that’s a key sign to look out for.

 Split ends can make hair unhealthy, so they need to be trimmed regularly to minimize and prevent further damage.

 If left untreated, they can travel up the hair shaft and make the hair appear dull and frizzy.

 Another way to combat split ends is to seal your hair with oil or butter after washing it.
 This helps to lock in moisture and promotes hair growth.

 You can tell that your hair is damaged if you suffer from unusually dry hair.